mamift/redbean4laravel4/README.md

 Please visit this link for more information.
 [Patch for PHP 5.3.3 and earlier](http://www.redbeanphp.com/index.php?p=/install#p533patch)

-THIS MUST BE RUN EVERYTIME YOU RUN composer update AND A NEW VERSION OF THIS PROVIEDER HAS BEEN PUBLISHED.
+THIS MUST BE RUN EVERYTIME YOU RUN composer update AND A NEW VERSION OF THIS PROVIDER HAS BEEN PUBLISHED.

 ### How to install